If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 Once you pick your oil, it’s a simple three-step process to dilute the rosemary oil:

 Step 2: Next, add six teaspoons of the carrier oil of your choice to the jar.
+If you’re using multiple carrier oils, you can mix these up.
+For example, 2 teaspoons of jojoba, two of coconut and two of avocado.

 Step 3: Finally, mix the two oils together until well combined.